nickkuijpers/laravel-custom-post-manager/README.md

 *In the niku-cms.js you will see a Bootstrap 3 function, you can disable this if you are not using Bootstrap but this will make sure the sidebar of the single post view is fixed for usability.*

+Make sure you add it to the same elixir function as where your vue instance is created.

 ```
 elixir(mix => {
+	...
     mix.scripts([ // Vendor scripts like tinymce and datepickers
         'vendor/niku-cms/vendor/tinymce.min.js',
         // 'vendor/niku-cms/vendor/jquery-3.1.1.min.js',